About Me

 (2016 – 2022)

-I earned my Ph.D. at the University of Connecticut’s department of physics, advised by Professor Cara Battersby in the Milky Way Laboratory.
+I earned my Ph.D. in Physics at the University of Connecticut’s department of physics, advised by Professor Cara Battersby in the Milky Way Laboratory.
 My work is focused on star formation and the Milky Way’s Galactic Center using techniques of both observational and computational astronomy.
 I achieved PhD candidacy and was awarded a Masters degree in Physics in Spring 2019.

 Oberlin College (2012 – 2016)

 I earned a B.A. in physics and a B.A. in creative writing at Oberlin College.
 I graduated with high honors from the physics department, where my research focused on the unusual (and as of yet entirely theoretical) spacetime due to cosmic strings and massive filaments.
-My creative writing work was largely focused on prose poetry.
+My creative writing work was focused on prose poetry.